litestar-org/litestar/docs/usage/routing/handlers.rst

 * ``state`` : injects a copy of the application :class:`State <.datastructures.state.State>`.
 * ``body`` : the raw request body.
 Available only for `http route handlers`_

+Note that if your parameters collide with any of the reserved keyword arguments above, you can :ref:`provide an alternative name <usage/routing/parameters:Alternative names and constraints>`.

 For example:

 .. code-block:: python